ovanvincq/OpticalFibers.jl/README.md

 OpticalFibers is a package that allows to compute modes of optical fibers.
 Different methods are implemented to find scalar or vector modes:
 - A semi-analytical solver (based on Bessel functions) for multi-step index fibers.
-- Finite element method (using `Gridap.jl`) for any kind of isotropic or anisotropic fiber (useful to find leaky modes using a PML for example)
+- Finite element method (using `Gridap.jl`) for any kind of isotropic or anisotropic fiber

 ## Installation
 OpticalFibers requires at least julia 1.9 and can be installed with: